gem/oq-engine/doc/adv-manual/rupture-sampling.rst

 strong seed dependency.

-It is important to notice than in order to determine the effective investigation time te engine takes into account also the logic tree and the correct formula to use is:
+It is important to notice than in order to determine the effective investigation time the engine takes into account also the logic tree and the correct formula to use is:

 ``eff_investigation_time = investigation_time * num_ses * logic_tree_size``